kmgun110/ML_2024-fall/README.md

 # Microprocessor Laboratory (ICE3029, 2024 Fall)

-Embedded system implementation assignments and term projects for Microprocessor Laboratory, using a RA6M3 board.
+Embedded system implementations and term projects for Microprocessor Laboratory, using a RA6M3 board.

 ## A3 — GPIO & FND (Register-based)
 Implemented a 7-segment(FND) display controller using direct register access.